Paris is still thrilling the capital of fashion, luxury … and shopping!

 Although Milan may raise a dispute over the matter, for many fashion fans Paris remains the epicenter of style.
 If you’re an afficionado of haute couture you’ll want to make a beeline for the Musée des Arts Décoratif in the second half of 2017, where you’ll find an extensive exhibition dedicated to French legend Christian Dior.
 Confirmed fashionistas also won’t want to miss the Paris Fashion Week in September, one of the most esteemed events for leading designers to debut their new collections.

 Paris is famous for its cabarets and shows, and while these traditional entertainments are still going strong, a new generation of nightlife has been added to the mix.
 If you’re looking for a sophisticated night out, one of the new breed of grand hotel bars such as Le Bar Long at Le Royal Monceau offer exquisite cocktails in chic surroundings, while if you’re aiming for something livelier the city has a huge array of music venues in styles ranging from contemporary jazz to throbbing techno.
+To make it even more unforgettable, make sure you go for a classy transportation option for getting to and from the venues, like world-famous Limos4 in Paris.

 Development and Environment